golsun/DialogRPT/README.md

 ```
 python src/generation.py -pg=restore/medium_ft.pkl -pr=restore/ensemble.yml
 ```
-To generate from a list of contexts, stored in a line-separated file, use:
+To generate from a list of contexts stored in a line-separated file, provide it with `--path_test` and use the command below:
 ```
-python src/generation.py test --path_test=path/to/list/of/contexts [other args..]
+python src/generation.py test --path_test=path/to/list/of/contexts -pg=restore/medium_ft.pkl -pr=restore/ensemble.yml
 ```